ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 </details>

-You will be guided through the installation and will have to make a few settings during the process.
+You will be guided through the installation and will have to make some settings during the process.
 You will need the tab, space and arrow keys to operate the program.
 Due to the scope, various settings can be found in the picture series.

 <span style="color:red">**ATTENTION! - No root password may be assigned.**</span>

 A notice:

-Do not select **iobroker** as the user name, as it is already used internally in the system.
+Do not choose **iobroker** as the user name, as this is already used internally in the system.

-<details><summary>Photo series Debian Install</summary>
+The user name should only consist of lowercase letters and the numbers 0-9 and should start with a letter.
+The hyphen is also permitted, but not as the first character.

+<details><summary>Debian Install picture series</summary>

 ![vm-1](../../de/install/media/proxmox/vm-1.png)